RingMod Home Page

 Here is also a RingMod's "little cousin" for MacOSX, built as standalone app.
 Although still in development, it can be considered almost complete OSX RingMod port, with its functionality, sophisticated real-time performance control of every program feature, and a smooth, warm, analog-like sound.

-There are still a couple of rough details waiting to be polished.
-Hope to have the complete version of the program with source-code posted soon.
+Herewith most of the rough details got polished, still few extra features to add.
+Hope to have the complete build of the program with source-code posted soon.

 Note: Microsoft Internet Explorer is notorious for corrupting binary download files when it does not understand the file extension.
 Please do not download software from this page using Microsoft Internet Explorer.